Alberto Pimpini

 Alberto Pimpini (born January 26, 1997, in Rivoli) is an Italian curler from Giaveno.
-He currently skips his own team out of Pinerolo.
+He currently plays lead on Team Joël Retornaz.

 At the national level, he is a 2019 Italian mixed champion, and a 2025 Italian Mixed Doubles champion.
 He also won his first men's event on the World Curling Tour at the 2025 Prague Open, winning over Switzerland's Felix Lüthold 8-1 in the final.

 Personal life

 He started curling in 2007 at the age of 10.